All Episodes

 Yeah.

-Are you suggesting that or did you just know that?
+You're seeing that, or did you just know that?

-Oh, well I also listen to 770 in Albuquerque and 720, your old station.
+Uh-oh, well, I also listened to 770 in Albuquerque and 720.

-Yeah, that's the old alma mater, that's right.
+Yeah, that's the old alma mater.

 You bet.

-You're doing ghost to ghost.
+You're doing ghost-to-ghost.

 I've never called you before.

-No, no, ghost to ghost is tomorrow night.
+No, no, ghost-to-ghost is tomorrow night.

 Yes, I know that.